cartesi/docs/docs/tutorials/helloworld/create-project.md

 - create and initialize a basic project for a Descartes DApp
 :::

 ## Introduction

+In this section we are going to start building our first Descartes DApp.
+This *Hello World DApp* will consist of a trivial application, which simply instantiates an off-chain computation that always returns "Hello World!".

- Now that we have [built our Hello World Cartesi Machine](./cartesi-machine.md), we can shift our focus towards the on-chain part of the DApp.
-In this section, we will create a basic project for a Descartes DApp, which will include a smart contract capable of using the Descartes contract already deployed by the [Descartes SDK Environment](../descartes-env.md).
+In order to do that, we will start by creating a basic project with a smart contract capable of using the Descartes contract already deployed to the [Descartes SDK Environment](../descartes-env.md).

 ## Initializing the DApp project

-First of all, within the project's `helloworld` directory created last section, run the following command to initialize a new project using `truffle`:
+First of all, create a directory called `helloworld`, and run the following command to initialize a new project using Truffle:

 ```bash
 truffle init